pratyushvshah/Stock-Analyzer/README.md

 ## TODO

+1. Document the code.
-1. Make terminal output more comprehensible.
+2. Make terminal output more comprehensible.

 ## Contributing